logoPROFESSIONAL VERSION

 ByThomas J. Divers, DVM, DACVIM, DACVECC, Department of Clinical Sciences, College of Veterinary Medicine, Cornell University

 Uroperitoneum is leakage of urine into the peritoneal space and is caused most often by rupture of the urinary bladder or urachus.
-Signs, including lethargy, tachycardia, frequent attempts to urinate, and abdominal distention, appear shortly after birth.
+Clinical signs, including lethargy, tachycardia, frequent attempts to urinate, and abdominal distention, appear shortly after birth.
 Diagnosis is based on history, clinical findings, laboratory tests, and ultrasonography.
 Surgical correction is typically successful in uncomplicated cases.

-Traumatic bladder rupture is thought to be caused by uterine contractions on a full bladder as the foal passes through the birth canal.
+Traumatic bladder rupture is thought to be caused by uterine contractions on the foal's full bladder as the foal passes through the birth canal.
 Although most ruptured bladders at birth are thought to be traumatic, the presence of smooth edges and absence of hemorrhage around the tear in some foals might suggest a congenital origin (developmental defect of the bladder wall).
 Most bladder tears are located on the dorsum of the bladder.

-In the case of a ruptured urachus, infection in the umbilical stump can weaken the urachal wall and result in leakage of urine into the abdomen or subcutaneously near the umbilicus.
+In the case of a postnatal ruptured urachus, infection in the umbilical stump can weaken the urachal wall and result in leakage of urine into the abdomen or subcutaneously near the umbilicus.

 Clinical Findings of Uroperitoneum in Foals